Olympics-Organisers set to decide on domestic spectators for Tokyo 2020 | Sports-Games

 - Japan

-Olympic organisers are expected to decide later on Monday whether and to what extent domestic spectators will be allowed into venues in a decision that health experts say has implications for public safety during the coronavirus pandemic.
-Japan is moving ahead with staging the multi-billion-dollar Games, which were delayed by a year due to pandemic, despite worries about a resurgence in COVID-19 infections https://tmsnrt.rs/2RDKuP7 and public opposition.
+Olympic organisers meet on Monday and are expected to decide whether and to what extent domestic spectators will be allowed at the Tokyo Games, with health experts warning that big crowds risk fuelling a resurgence in COVID-19 infections https://tmsnrt.rs/2RDKuP7.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)